neverfap-deluxe/nfd-api/ARTICLES.md

 - The problem with NoFap
 - The **futility** of the NoFap reddit forumns
 - NoFap needs a serious overhaul
 - The key thing to understand about practice.
 It's not so much about whether you're aware of what you're learning, because often for the first few weeks, this can be oblivious to us.
-What it's truly about is commiting our brain to the motiosn of practice, which provides physical changes which isn't oblivious in a real sense.
+What it's truly about is commiting our brain to the motions of practice, which provides physical changes which isn't oblivious in a real sense.

 Simply by engaging in these positive activities, we change the brain.